vatpac-technology/sops/docs/enroute/Melbourne Centre/HUO.md

 !!! tip
     Additional holding may be performed at upstream holding fixes to reduce controller workload.
 This is particularly useful when non-standard child sectors have been opened, allowing aircraft to absorb some of their delay in the previous sector.

-## Predictable Sequencing
-Predictable sequencing alllows for ATC to re-route aircraft via pre-defined waypoints off major airways to create certain time delay.

-Aircraft arriving into Melbourne via **H215**, **P753**, **L508** and **M625** can use four additional waypoints perpendicular to both **M625** and **H215** airways.
-Aircraft should continue to comply with STAR speed and height restrictions unless explicitly cancelled by ATC.

 #### LAHSO
 !!! warning "Important"